This spot has been added by

 Jesser Point, Sodwana Bay

-How to get to Sodwana Bay snorkeling area?
+How to get to Sodwana Bay snorkeling location?

 Sodwana Bay snorkeling map, South Africa